AbobakarSadeeq/PaenMart/README.md

 •	Where to show sponsors ad on project
 •	And much more

-7. Product discount deal sale
+7. Product discount deal sale:
 •	Add product sale
 •	Update product deal
 •	Expiration date